TotemaT/todo-cli/README.md

 ##Todo
 - Add the possibility to delete a task by its index in the topic <br>
 	eg : ./todo.pl del topic 2
+- Avoid adding a task if already in the topic